 |Bacteria mainly, but any infectious organism

 |Occasionally painful thyroid, generalized illness, occasional mild hypothyroidism

 |Thyroid function tests, radioactive iodine uptake, fine needle aspiration biopsy

 |Resolves after treatment of infectious cause, may cause severe illness

 Treatment depends on the type of thyroiditis and the clinical presentation.

-- Hypothyroidism – Treatment is initiated with thyroid hormone replacement for hypothyroidism due to Hashimoto’s thyroiditis (see Thyroid Hormone Treatment brochure).
-In patients who are symptomatic with the hypothyroid phase of subacute, painless and post-partum thyroiditis, thyroid hormone therapy is also indicated.
+- Hypothyroidism – Treatment is started with thyroid hormone replacement for hypothyroidism due to Hashimoto’s thyroiditis (see Thyroid Hormone Treatment brochure).
+In patients who are symptomatic with the hypothyroid phase of subacute, painless and postpartum thyroiditis, thyroid hormone therapy is also indicated.
 If the hypothyroidism in these latter disorders is mild and the patient has few, if any, symptoms, then no therapy may be necessary.
 If thyroid hormone therapy is begun in patients with subacute, painless and post-partum thyroiditis, the treatment should be continued for approximately 6-12 months and then tapered to see if it is required permanently.

-- Thyroidal pain – The pain associated with subacute thyroiditis usually can be managed with mild anti-inflamatory medications such as aspirin or ibuprofen.
+- Thyroidal pain – The pain associated with subacute thyroiditis usually can be managed with mild antiinflammatory medications such as aspirin or ibuprofen.
 Occasionally, the pain can be severe and require steroid therapy with prednisone.